Aston Business School is in the 1% of Business Schools globally with triple accreditation.

-This programme enables candidates who have completed the apprenticeship to progress to an Executive MBA or MBA in Healthcare Management award.
+This programme enables candidates who have completed the apprenticeship to progress to an Executive MBA.
 Apprentices can apply to progress to this pathway during the apprenticeship and will automatically be accepted as long as they complete the apprenticeship stage.
 The MBA programmes are typically a 12 month project, and students are allocated a research supervisor to support their learning.

 The MBA allows learners to specialise in a number of areas, including:

 - International Business

 Learning, teaching and assessment

 The course is delivered through blended learning.
 Modules will be taught in eight week blocks and will attend two study days per module on campus at Aston University where they will learn through lectures and interactive workshops.
 This is also a chance to network with fellow business leaders from a wide range of organisations.
 Face-to-face study sessions give apprentices the opportunity to enrich their learning through discussion of current business issues.